aws/amazon-chime-sdk-js/.github/PULL_REQUEST_TEMPLATE.md

 **Testing:**

-*Please specify whether these changes can be tested using a demo application and step-by-step instructions on how you test them*
+*Can these tested using a demo application?
+Please provide reproducible step-by-step instructions.*

 **Checklist:**